devel0x/electronero/ambassadors/fastapi-ambassador-leaderboard/README.md

 # FastAPI Ambassador Leaderboard

 This project is a small FastAPI application that serves an ambassador leaderboard for the Interchained × Elara program.
 It reads data from a CSV file or a Google Sheet published as CSV, ranks ambassadors by points, and presents both an HTML interface and a JSON API.
 Pending rewards for each ambassador are calculated by splitting the balance of a configured ITC ambassador pool address in proportion to the ambassadors' points.
+A weekly IGP staking module lets ambassadors reserve part of their score for a one-week lock, keeps those balances out of transfers, and returns the staked amount automatically when an administrator or the ambassador manually releases it ahead of payouts.

 The application is protected by an email/password login screen.
 Only addresses listed in `data/registrations.csv` under the `ambassadors` column may sign in.
 Users register once to set a password, Telegram username, and wallet address; credentials and profile data are stored in Redis alongside sessions and leaderboard cache data.